andrewdavidburt/golang-ngram-finder/README.md

 ###  Andrew Burt

 This program counts three word sequences (trigrams, a case of n-grams) in an input text, and returns the top 100 ranked sequences with counts.
+There is an alternate version, on the `rest-lambda` branch, that run as an AWS lambda function, and is auto-deployed using CircleCI (described in the addendum).

 #### Usage
 To run: